Research

 General Considerations

-It is important to first make sure you understand your assignment as to how many sources are required and any restrictions on where they may be from.
-There might be a requirement to use at least one type of specific source such as a book, article from a journal, magazine, or newspaper, or page from a website.
+First, it's important to make sure you understand your assignment as to how many sources are required and any restrictions on where they may be from.
+There might be a requirement to use at least one type of specific source such as a book, article from a journal, magazine, newspaper, or page from a website.

 Don't simply select a source by the title.
 You must review to be sure the content will help answer the question.
 For example, if your research question or topic is about how the moon affects earth's tides, the source must have information on that specific area.
 Some articles on the moon might talk about space exploration or its geography or its climate, none of which will help with a paper about tides.